Pile of small orange pumpkins stacked together.

 LINK: Maxwell Mays Wildlife Refuge

-12:00 - Potluck Party at Sherwood Valley Community Center - rain or shine
+12:00 - Holiday Party at Sherwood Valley Community Center - rain or shine

-Non-alcoholic hot and cold drinks provided, NO alcohol permitted.
+Drinks - Hot and cold drinks provided, no alcohol please

 Bring books and magazines you want to part with and pick up a few to bring home.